 Computed Tomography (CT) Certificate, Credit Certificate

-The Computed Tomography program is designed to provide the working Radiologic Technologist with the theoretical background and documented clinical experience necessary to sit for the Computed Tomography registry examination offered by the American Registry of Radiologic Technologists (ARRT).
-The certificate is based on the curriculum suggested by the American Society for Radiologic Technologists (ASRT) and the clinical standards required by the ARRT.
+The Computed Tomography program is designed to provide the working Radiologic Technologist with the theoretical background and documented clinical experience necessary to apply to sit for the Computed Tomography registry examination offered by the American Registry of Radiologic Technologists (ARRT).* The certificate is based on the curriculum suggested by the American Society for Radiologic Technologists (ASRT) and the clinical standards required by the ARRT.
 Required didactic components will be offered as well as optional clinical components based on student need.
-The didactic component of the curriculum will be delivered both on-line using Blackboard and in a classroom setting with lectures and discussion.
+The didactic component of the curriculum will be delivered both on-line using Brightspace and in a classroom setting with lectures and discussion.
 The clinical component will be gained in an array of clinical affiliate sites.

 For students who wish to pursue an A.A.S. degree in Radiography or the Certificate in Magnetic Resonance Imaging (MRI), please refer to the Programs of Study page for further information.

 * CCBC does not guarantee that students will complete all clinical requirements for the ARRT exam.

 The CT Program's program goals are as follows:

 - Students will demonstrate the behavior and skills necessary to function as a competent, entry-level Computed Tomography technologist.

 - Students will demonstrate the knowledge and skills necessary to produce cross-sectional images to aid radiologists in diagnosing diseases and disorders.

 - Students will use critical-thinking and problem-solving skills.